24/7 Support Line - Call Now

 Overview

 Bedford Somerset DBHS is a mental health treatment center for people seeking treatment near Bedford County.
-As part of their treatment modalities for recovery, Bedford Somerset DBHS provides group counseling during treatment.
+As part of their treatment modalities for recovery, Bedford Somerset DBHS provides group counseling, cognitive behavioral therapy, and dialectical behavior therapy during treatment.
 Bedford Somerset DBHS is located in Bedford, Pennsylvania, accepting cash or self-payment for treatment.

 Bedford Somerset DBHS at a Glance